 When you need to locate a whole play, or you are looking a scene from a specific play, there are several approaches that will work.
 To browse plays, you may conduct a subject heading search for drama in the library catalog. : Many plays can also be found by title or by the name of the playwright (i.e. author).
 You may also find it useful to do a keyword search for a publisher who often publishes plays, e.g., Dramatists Play Service.

-Performances on DVD: The Library also has some DVDs of performances of plays located in the Media Room on the 1st floor.
+Performances on DVD: The Library also has some DVDs of performances of plays located in the Media Collection on the 2nd floor.
 You may search these by title.
 To browse a list, it generally works to search theater or theatre as a keyword and select the Format, "Video - DVD."